flutter/website/src/faq.md

 intend to build cross-platform APIs for all native services and APIs.

-A number of platform services and APIs have [ready-made packages](https://pub.dartlang.org/flutter/) available in the Pub repository.
-Using an existing package [is easy](/using-packages/).
+A number of platform services and APIs have [ready-made packages](https://pub.dartlang.org/flutter/) available in the Package site.
+Using an existing package [is easy](/using-packages).

-Finally, we encourage developers to use Flutter's asynchronous message passing system to create your own integrations with [platform and third-party APIs](/platform-channels/).
+Finally, we encourage developers to use Flutter's asynchronous message passing system to create your own integrations with [platform and third-party APIs](/platform-channels).
 Developers can expose as much or as little of the platform APIs as they need, and build layers of abstractions that are a best fit for their project.